Arenda/Together/README.md

 Android 2.2+

 ## INSTALLATION:

-Sorry...this project is under construction and CANNOT be installed.
+Sorry...this project is under construction.